didierbrun/react-path-recognizer/README.md

 ## Basic usage

 Import the PathRecongizer component.
 PathRecognizer is a container, it requires a child element to capture mouse moves.
-PathRecognizer do not draws the moves, for a full example with drawing, check the example/ folder of this repo.
+PathRecognizer does not draw the moves, for a full drawing example, check the example/ folder of this repo.

 ```js
 import PathRecognizer from 'react-path-recognizer'